menu

 Living in Millbrae

 Millbrae is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 22,071 people and six constituent neighborhoods, Millbrae is the 297th largest community in California.
+With a population of 22,071 people and six associated neighborhoods, Millbrae is the 297th largest community in California.

 Millbrae home prices are not only among the most expensive in California, but Millbrae real estate also consistently ranks among the most expensive in America.